 November’s a good time to travel.
 Being the month before Christmas, more people are usually saving for presents than traveling.
 In short, this translates to less tourists in typically popular destinations.
 Take our flight to Iceland.
 It was evident from looking at the lines, that our plane would be busy, but not full.

 We noticed the same thing when arriving at Keflavik Airport.
 Complete calm and tranquility running through the airport — a characteristic that extends beyond the front doors.
 When you step outside, there’s really nothing around.
-No franchise coffee shops or outlet shopping malls.
+The queues are also fewer when renting a car in Iceland.
+No franchise coffee shops or outlet shopping malls await for custom outside.
 Just endless flat lands surrounded by rocky and rugged terrain.

 Taking a tour in Iceland for me is almost compulsory.
 There are so many places to explore, and a tour helps you see them all, and with locals who know best.
 I booked a few to see the Golden Circle and Reykjavik and would highly recommend you to consider it too.